-THE FEDERAL SYSTEM

-The federal courts of first instance are the U.S. District Courts.
+THE FEDERAL SYSTEM The federal courts of first instance are the U.S. District Courts.
 There is at least one Federal District Court in each state, and they are named according to the states in which they are located.
 Larger states have more than one district court.
 For example, New York has four: Northern District, Eastern District, Western District and Southern District.
-Pre-1932 District Court decisions are published in the Federal Reporter, and from 1932 onwards in the Federal Supplement, both of which are held in print through 1996 from which point they are available online through Westlaw US

-There is a right of appeal from the District Courts to the U.S. Courts of Appeals.
+Pre-1932 District Court decisions are published in the Federal Reporter, and from 1932 onwards in the Federal Supplement, both of which are held in print through 1996 from which point they are available online through Westlaw U.S. There is a right of appeal from the District Courts to the U.S. Courts of Appeals.
 These are arranged in 13 circuits and are the courts of last resort for the majority of federal cases.
 A decision of a Circuit Court is binding on District Courts belonging to that Circuit, and persuasive to District Courts in other Circuits and to other Circuit Courts.
 Decisions are published in the Federal Reporter.
 The highest court in the federal system is the U.S. Supreme Court, which sits in Washington DC.
 Appeals may only be brought with leave, and its decisions are binding on all federal courts.
-Decisions of the Court are reported in three series: the United States Reports (the official Government Printer's series, held in print through 1972), the Supreme Court Reporter (part of the National Reporter series and held in print through 2006).
-These two series are available online through HeinOnline and Westlaw US, respectively.
-A further series, the United States Supreme Court Reports.
-Lawyers' Edition, is not collected by the Library.
+Decisions of the Court are reported in three series: the United States Reports (the official Government Printer's series, held in print through 1972), the Supreme Court Reporter (part of the National Reporter series and held in print through 2006), and the United States

-Federal legislation is passed by Congress and is published in two series: the United States Statutes at Large, which arranges the acts in chronological order, and the United States Code (USC) which arranges the law by subject with amendments.
+"Authority of Law" by Matt H. Wade is licensed under CC BY-SA 3.0 Supreme Court Reports.
+Lawyers' Edition (not held in print).
+These three series are available online through HeinOnline, Westlaw U.S. and Lexis.com, respectively.
+Federal legislation is passed by Congress and is published in two series: the United States Statutes at Large, which arranges the acts in chronological order, and the United States Code (USC) which arranges the law by subject.
+It should be noted that although Statutes at Large is the official series, it doesn't incorporate subsequent amendments to THE STATE SYSTEM The structure of the court system varies from state to state.
+Decisions are reported in a series of regional reporters, named after their location within the U.S.A.

-CITING CASES

-US case law citations usually contain a volume number, an abbreviation for the report, and a page number, much like British citations, except that the date (where it is included) is given in round brackets at the end of the citation.

-For example, a case heard in the Supreme Court, such as Gideon v Wainwright, could be cited as 372 US 335 (1963).

-For more about citing American cases see The Bluebook.

-THE STATE SYSTEM

-The structure of the court system varies from state to state.
-Decisions are reported in a series of regional reporters, named after their location within the US.
 The states included in a specific region are listed on the title page of each volume.
 For example, the Atlantic Reporter, contains cases from Connecticut, Delaware, Maine, Maryland, New Hampshire, New Jersey, Pennsylvania, Rhode Island and Vermont.
 State statutes, like federal statutes, are published chronologically as session laws and as codes.
 Uniform Laws are drafts of proposed legislation for consideration by each state.
 Some uniform laws have been widely adopted in the suggested form, while others are rarely adopted or significantly altered.

-Five of the original signatories to the 1776 Declaration of Independence were Middle Templars and seven Middle Templars were amongst the 39 original signatories to the US Constitution.
+CITING LEGISLATION Federal legislation is issued in 3 stages.
+The first is as an individual slip or public law, which is cited using a public number (for example: Pub.
+L. 107-56).
+Public laws are collected at the end of each legislative session and arranged chronologically as session laws.
+Session laws have been corrected and are the most authoritative form of the law.
+The official source for session laws is Statutes at Large, which is cited as: Volume State.
+Page (for example: 115 Stat.
+272) Codes arrange current legislation by subject and incorporate amendments or repeals.
+The United States Code (USC)